PaulWay/openscad_work/Test_pieces/README.md

 Mainly used when I'm trying out ideas before I put them in my libraries.

+**File: `arch_inner.scad`**

+A module to produce a 2D 'gothic' curved arch given a height and width; used for linear extrusion.

 **File: `conduit_angle_bend.scad`**
 **File: `conduit_angle_bend_toroidal.scad`**

 Work on angled bends that can attach to standard PVC piping.
+Now basically uses the `conduit_angle_bend` module from `libs/pw_primitives.scad`.

 **File: `cylinder_from_to.scad`**